 * to regularly attend CenCON meetings,

 * to voice the interests of your member association and to vote on debated issues, and

 * to return to your member association with the news and information learned at the meeting.

 CenCON has no legislative authority and is effective only by working cooperatively with city officials as the responsible, collective voice of City of Centennial residents.

 During periods of rapid growth and expansion within the City of Centennial, the possibility of well-planned developments being considered in the vicinity of your neighborhood is greater than it has ever been.
 It is vital that CenCON's respected voice on development issues not only be maintained, but also becomes stronger than ever – it can and with your membership and "active input," your neighborhood's voice will be fully represented!

 Meetings are held on the fourth Monday of every month, except December, at 6:45 p.m. at the Arapahoe Library Administration Building at 12855 E. Adam Aircraft Circle.
 In the event that the fourth Monday of the month is a holiday then the meeting is either cancelled or moved to an alternate day as selected by the membership.
+Check the Meeting Schedule for exact dates.
 Membership dues are $30.00 per annum.